Powerless in the Dark

 Brilliant.

-The irony was not lost on me.
+The irony was not lost.

 I already felt powerless far too often in my nearly nine years long marriage.
+Now sans power in my own house.
+In the dark with no light.

 What I did know, with a sinking inevitability, was that if my wife turned up before the generator was sorted, she was gonna be filthy.